Skip to content

 message: hello

-This expands to a builtin command step at load time. config.repeat defaults to 2, and because the template uses a shebang with no template.shell, Bash runs the script.
+This expands to a builtin command step at load time. with.repeat defaults to 2, and because the template uses a shebang with no template.shell, Bash runs the script.
 If name is omitted, the generated name uses the custom type prefix, such as greet_1.

 Definition Fields